 Over to you

 Tell me, what scares you the most about blogging?
-If you’ve been successful at blogging, share with us the one thing that has made you successful.
+Share with us the one thing that has been holding you back.